lilisse/printlinter/README.md

 Too see the next features to be developed see [TODO](TODO.md).
 Here's a small, non-exhaustive list of what's comming in the future versions.

-- Ignore a code block in a file.
-- Ignore the next line.
 - Lint display functions from other libraries.
 - Add other configuration options.
-- Add translation in other languages